MicrosoftDocs/semantic-kernel-docs/semantic-kernel/tutorials/lesson1.md

 - What is required to build a basic Chat Bot with Semantic Kernel?

 ## Why is this important?
-It's important to understand why a framework is needed for AI based solutions and what are the fundemental building blocks needed for a basic Semantic Kernel Chat Bot.
+It's important to understand why an SDK is needed for AI based solutions and what are the fundemental building blocks needed for a basic Semantic Kernel Chat Bot.
 Once you understand this basics, you are start to leverage the more complex features.

 ## What is needed to build our first App?